-Field camp is an intensive, off-campus summer course designed to be a capstone experience for undergraduate geology majors.
-Many alumni remember geology field camp as the highlight of their undergraduate career.
-While the specific curriculum varies among different camps, the common thread is typically field description, identification, and mapping of sedimentary, igneous, and metamorphic rocks.
-Most camps operate on a three- to six-week schedule, and individual and/or group projects commonly range in length from a day to a week.
-Different field camps are located in various locations throughout the U.S. and around the world, but many of them operate in the Rocky Mountains of the western U.S.
+Geology field camp is an intensive, off-campus summer course.
+It’s designed to be a capstone experience for undergraduate geology majors at UA Little Rock.
+Many alumni remember the field camp as the highlight of their undergraduate career.
+While the curriculum varies among different camps, the common thread is typically field description, identification, and mapping of sedimentary, igneous, and metamorphic rocks.
+Most camps operate on a 3- to 6-week schedule.
+Individual and/or group projects commonly range from a day to a week.
+Different field camps are held in locations throughout the U.S. and around the world, but many operate in the Rocky Mountains of the western U.S.

 We have developed a 3-week, 3-credit summer field camp.
 It’s usually in July in the Needle Mountains near Durango, Colorado.
 If you would like to learn more, contact Dr. Josh Spinler.